 Across the street from Seoul City Hall, here is where I stopped to see the changing of the guard for the first time in Seoul.

 One of the five royal palaces remaining in Seoul, the smallest of them all, I would recommend only passing it by and admiring its impressive gate – the Daehanmun Gate, rebuilt in 1906.

 You won’t have a lot of time, so it would be recommended to visit only one of the palaces today.

 Entrance ticket fee: Adult: 1,000 won ; Children: 500 won

 Subway: City Hall Station (subway line 1) exit 2

-One of the most popular palaces in Seoul, a destination that attracts many tourists on a daily basis, located with the mountains as a background, at the end of the Cheonggyecheon Stream.
+One of the most popular palaces in Seoul, a destination that attracts many tourists daily, is located with the mountains as a background, at the end of the Cheonggyecheon Stream.